Driving in France: top tips

 You and anyone else involved in a crash will need to complete a form called 'constat amiable', or ‘friendly declaration’.
 Download and print one before you go.
 Your insurance company may help you fill it out, but don’t be persuaded to sign anything you feel unsure about.
 Similarly to the UK, if you're involved in an accident or traffic offence, a roadside drug test is compulsory.

-In the event that the UK leaves the EU without a deal, the Motor Insurers’ Bureau (MIB) will no longer assist you in cases where your insurance company has declined to help if you need to make a claim.
+As the UK has left the EU, the Motor Insurers’ Bureau (MIB) will no longer assist you in cases where your insurance company has declined to help if you need to make a claim.
 Therefore, if you want to pursue a claim against a third party after an accident in France, you will need to do this personally, including all and any contact with insurance companies located there.<

 The standard speed measurement is kph or kilometres per hour.
 In reality, limits are close to ours, with 50kph for built-up areas being 31mph.
 On two or three-lane roads outside of towns, there's a limit of 80kph (50mph).
 On dual-carriageways it’s 110kph (68mph) and on motorways (called autoroutes), 130kph (80mph).